Woman Times Seven: Production

 Woman Times Seven was the first of what was intended to be three films made by Joseph E. Levine, producer Arthur Cohn and Vittorio De Sica working together.
 As Levine and De Sica had critical and financial success with the films Yesterday, Today and Tomorrow (1963) and Marriage Italian Style (1964), Levine asked De Sica for a similar film, and De Sica used some sketches made by his collaborator Cesare Zavattini as the basis.
 The first choice for the lead role, Natalie Wood, declined the role.

 The concepts of adultery in the film have a European flavor.
 For example, Vittorio Gassman's character reminds Clinton Greyn's character that divorce is, at the time of filming, impossible for an Italian.

-The film was shot in Paris.
+Filming took place from October 10, 1966, to January 10, 1967, at the Boulogne Studios in Paris.
 Wardrobe was supplied by Pierre Cardin, jewelry by Van Cleef & Arpels, furs by Henri Stern and hairdressing by Louis Alexandre Raimon.

 Lord Lucan, later to be suspected of murder, unsuccessfully screen-tested for a role in the film.
 After that failure, he declined an invitation from Albert R. Broccoli to audition for the part of James Bond.